 Observers are advised to report full estimates using the latest charts because such information can be useful during analyses, or if the sequence is revised at a later date.

 Paper copies of all “VSS” charts are available from the Chart Secretary, John Toone, Hillside View, 17 Ashdale Road, Cressage, Shrewsbury, SY5 6DT.

 I hope this will enable observers to keep up-to date more easily with the latest version of Section charts which will continue to be announced via the Circulars and electronically via BAAVSS-alert.

-This catalogue (V14.1, Excel format) lists all of the stars on the Section's Telescopic Variable Star Programme
+This catalogue (V15.0) lists all of the stars on the Section's Variable Star Programme

 Roger Pickard, Director

 of the charts are too large to be printed direct from the web page.
 Choose

 your chart, right click on the chart with the mouse and choose 'copy'.

 You can then paste into your own graphics program (PaintShop, Photoshop, Paint